 High-powered fiber laser technology in order to provide for your marking needs quickly with a high degree of precision.
 With up to 30W of output power, a gradient of marking can be achieved from deep engraving to black marking which provides minimal surface damage.
 A high accuracy and focus can be met with our 3-axis control system, allowing marking on 2D planes and both simple and complex 3D shapes.

-Prototyping and high volume production state-side and overseas.
+Prototyping to high volume production state-side and overseas of custom parts.
 Rods, Toroids, Multi-Aperture cores, Custom Ferrite configurations with thick and fine gauge wire.

 Component, Board, System Level Assemblies, Gluing/Assembly of ferrite cores.

 Most relevant electrical characteristics can be accurately characterized using our state-of-the-art test equipment.
 In working with you and your application; The test parameters (environmental, circuit conditions) can be tailored to ensure testing accurately reflects real world performance.